-Nosey the elephant has been held alone for nearly three decades, forced into a solitary life that goes against the highly social nature of her species.
+Captive elephants are often held alone.
+Forced into a solitary life that goes against the highly social nature of her species.

-Much of Nosey’s life is spent confined in an inappropriate trailer, crated from one venue to the next with little relief or exercise.
+Much of a traveling elephants life is spent confined in an inappropriate, small trailers.
+Crated and towed from one venue to the next with little relief or exercise.

 Nosey the elephant shows signs of excessive use of chains in calloused skin and scarring on the lower legs.
 This practice limits her abilities to properly exercise her joints.
 It also indicates lack of attention on the part of her owner.

 The “free contact” management practiced by her owner requires constant use of the bullhook.
 Such practices are considered outdated and abusive by many experts in elephant management.

 Nosey the elephant has been seen exhibiting stiffness in her joints, indicating arthritis that was likely brought on by her confined lifestyle.

 Forced to Perform

 Much of Nosey’s life has been spent performing in circuses across the United States.
 On top of elephant rides and confined living spaces, this can cause further stress to her health and psychological well-being.

 In addition to the constant threat of the bullhook, Nosey the elephant has suffered physical abuse at the hands of her owners, witnessed and cited over the years by citizens and authorities alike.

 Nosey’s diet was questionable.
 In one documented case, a citizen was told that Nosey was given soda rather than water—because she preferred it more.
 In Culman, Alabama a witness reported Hugo Liebel asking for hay from customers because he could not afford to feed her.
 After arrival at The Elephant Sanctuary in Tennessee, Nosey was documented as having an empty stomach.

 Exposure to Extreme Temperatures

 Nosey the elephant is exposed to extreme temperatures while on the road, traveling and performing through locations such as Texas during the summer months and upstate New York in early spring.

 Contact the following authorities and let them know how unconscionable it is that they allow Nosey to continue to suffer.